sabinehutter/Automated-Employee-Tracker/README.md

   # Welcome to the Automated Employee Tracker Application!

   ## Description
-   This application allows you to automatically take notes.
-It's features include creating, saving, editing, and deleting notes.
+   This application allows you to automatically track your employees.
+It's features include viewing, adding, and changing employee information.

-   This application prompts you to enter your notes title and description and then you can save, delete or edit the note!
+   This application prompts you to enter choose what you would like to do (view employee, role, department or add employee, role, department or change employeee role).

   ## Hosted Application

-   The hosted application can be found at : [Live Note Taking Application](https://fast-chamber-21005.herokuapp.com/)

-   The application was deployed using the instructions found here : https://devcenter.heroku.com/articles/git#prerequisites-install-git-and-the-heroku-cli
+   The application is currently not hosted but will be during the next iteration!

   ## Table of Contents
   Navigate through the README Using the Table of Contents :